Everyone thinks that having a baby is going to cost a bomb. That you’re going to have to take out a second mortgage.

 I am going to say this only once!
 Babies do not need an extensive wardrobe!

 Seriously, in the early days, your baby will be feeding, sleeping and pooping!
-And majority of the time pooping up their backs.
+And the majority of the time pooping up their backs.
 Yes, those horror stories are true!

 Make your life easier and dress your baby in vests (depending on the time of year) and sleepsuits and babygrows.
 They’re so much easier to wash than little dresses and jeans.
 Plus I can imagine baby will be a lot more comfortable in them than everyday clothes.